Rent regulation in New York: State regulation (1950–1962)

+The state of New York took over when federal regulation ended in 1950, passing a law that retained rent caps, managed by a state board.
+Compared to the OPA, it was weak with many loopholes; however it still was tenant victory compared to the rest of the nation.

-The state of New York took over when federal regulation ended in 1950.
-Under the first permanent state laws in 1951, New York took a similar regulatory approach to the federal government.
+Under the first permanent state laws in 1951, New York took a similar regulatory approach as the federal government.
 At the time there were about 2,500,000 rental units statewide, 85% of them in New York City.
-The initial laws covered all rental units, and regulated all relationships between owners and tenants concerning rents, services, and evictions.
+The initial laws covered all rental units and regulated all relationships between owners and tenants concerning rents, services, and evictions.

 Into the 1950s, a severe housing shortage prompted the first deregulation of rental units.
+The housing shortage had been primarily caused by the Title I 'slum clearance' program which rapidly reduced the housing units available in the city.
 In New York City, apartments in single and two-family homes became deregulated after April 1, 1953.
 Cities and towns outside New York City were given permission to deregulate when ready.
 The most expensive luxury apartments in New York City began to be deregulated starting in 1958.
 By 1961, only New York City and 18 of New York's 57 other counties had rent regulation.

+When state rent control was set to expire in 1961, it was faced with fierce protest by different tenant advocacy groups within NYC.
+One such group was the Metropolitan Council on Housing in 1959, formed initially to oppose the neighborhood razing done by the city administration.
+In 1961, the Met-Council led mass demonstrations in the city and sent 1,500 protestors to Albany to advocate for the saving of rent control.
+This led to an extension package being passed by the state legislature.